fhirest/fhirest/README.md

 ## 1. Introduction

 FHIRest is an open-source FHIR server managed by the FHIRest community.
-It is developed under a xx licence.
+It is developed under a MIT licence.

 ## 2. Release history